tum-pbs/coord-trans-encoding/README.md

 `./Step-2_check_otype.sh` (Note: this step checks o-type mesh files, and moved those into the folder "o-mesh_raw".)

 Step 3:
 `./Step-3_conv_for_cfl3d_plot3dgrid.sh` (Note: because "construct2d" uses ASCII plot3d format, we need to translate the ASCII files into unformated binary format for NASA's cfl3d code.
-We only need *.bin files for the simulation.
-If one wants to save storage, one can only keep *bin.)
+We only need *.bin files for the simulation.)

 Step 4: (to be updated)